Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: : Parallel factorization and solution of KKT systems with optimal control structure

-A visual representation of the steps of the cyclic reduction algorithm is shown in \Cref{fig:cyclic-reduction-graph-16} (with colors of the different matrices matching the colors in the margin of \Cref{alg:fact-parallel-riccati-cr}).
-Further details about the thread and vector lane scheduling will be discussed in \Cref{sec:vectorization}.
+A visual representation of the steps of the CR algorithm is shown in \Cref{fig:cyclic-reduction-graph-16} (with colors of the different matrices matching the colors in the margin of \Cref{alg:fact-parallel-riccati-cr}).
+Further details about the thread scheduling and vector lane assignment will be discussed in \Cref{sec:vectorization}.